percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

    :location: mysqld_safe

 When server is started with this variable it will parse Global Transaction ID from log, and if the GTID is found, assign it as initial position for actual server start.
 This option is used to recover GTID.

+.. variable:: wsrep_reject_queries

+   :cli: No
+   :conf: Yes
+   :scope: Global
+   :dyn: Yes
+   :default: NONE

+This variable can be used to reject queries for that node.
+This can be useful if someone wants to manually run maintenance on the node like mysqldump without need to change the settings on the load balancer.
+Following values are supported:

+ - ``NONE`` - default - nothing is rejected.
+ - ``ALL`` - all queries are rejected with 'Error 1047: Unknown command'.
+ - ``ALL_KILL`` - all queries are rejected and existing client connections are also killed without waiting.

+Note, that this doesn't affect galera replication in any way, only the applications which connect to database are affected.
+If you are looking for desyncing a node then :variable:`wsrep_desync` is the right option for that.

 .. variable:: wsrep_replicate_myisam